alexanderepping/apfelxx_photon_mod/minimizationMinuit/README.md

 File that `#include`s all the used header files.

 ### minimizationStructureFunctions.cc
 Main program to run for the minimization/fitting.
+It outputs the resuls to ../plottingPython/data_InitialPDFs.txt and to the terminal.

 ### configMinuit.h
 File that contains configurations for all the other files like which Initial PDFs are used, some parameters etc. Can be changed by user.